G7 urges tough Libra regulation, agrees to tax digital giants

 “However ... they give rise to a number of risks related to public policy priorities including anti-money laundering and countering the financing of terrorism, consumer and data protection, cyber resilience, fair competition and tax compliance.”

-The G7 also agreed that large tech companies such as Google, Amazon , Facebook or Apple can be taxed in the countries in which they make money, even without being physically present there.
+The G7 also agreed that large tech companies such as Google, Amazon, Facebook or Apple can be taxed in the countries in which they make money, even without being physically present there.

 They also agreed that there should be a minimum level of tax to discourage countries from competing in a “race to the bottom” to attract business from digital multinationals.